Magento plus Salesforce equals top-notch customer management for ecommerce

 Given that developing a custom connector for a particular business is always a preferred option, we want to outline key moments of integrating different Clouds with Magento.
-You will need the help of Salesforce consultants to implement the integration in a real ecommerce project.
+You will need the help of Salesforce integration consultants to implement the solution in a real ecommerce project.

 Sales Cloud or Service Cloud + Magento

 For this type of integration, we need to introduce the notion of Apex – a Salesforce’s proprietary programming language for creating applications on top of the Salesforce functionality.
 Apex uses callouts to connect to external SOAP and REST web services, thus allowing for automated data transfers from third-party systems (Magento in our case) to Salesforce.
 The logic is the following: certain events serve as Apex triggers – they initiate an API call and, consequently, system-to-system data transfer.
 Let’s consider an example of an Apex trigger in Magento.
 The registration of an account on a Magento-based website can trigger the creation of a customer profile in Salesforce Sales Cloud.

 One needs credentials to use Marketing Cloud API and set integration with Magento.
 As far as Salesforce doesn’t provide a developer edition for Marketing Cloud, developers can’t access the code for that.
 Instead, they need to create an API Integration app that provides the credentials required and gives access to Marketing Cloud API.
 Marketing Cloud apps are created at the Marketing Cloud App Center.